 16. Sponsor a competition

-There are always competitions at newspapers and radio shows.
+There are often media competitions.
 Consider sponsoring one of them to raise your profile.
 You'll not only advertise your brand and company name, you'll be putting yourself in front of a much wider market.

 17. Give something away